jasonprogrammer/pdbpp/README.md

   )
   ```

+## Does this work on Windows?
+Yes, pdb++ and these modifications do work on Windows if you use a console that supports colors (I used [ConEmu](https://conemu.github.io/)).

 ## License
 This code is adapted from:
   1. The Python code base (from pdb.py), license [here](https://www.python.org/download/releases/3.4.0/license/).
   2. The PDB++ project (license shown as BSD [here](https://pypi.python.org/pypi/pdbpp/).

-Any code I've written/modified I release under the MIT and/or BSD license.
+Any modifications are released under the MIT and/or BSD licenses.